maltesie/phagetransformer/README.md

 # PhageTransformer

-THIS IS STILL WORK IN PROGRESS.
-WILL REMOVE THIS HINT WHEN EVERYTHING WORKS.
+THIS IS NOT WORKING YET.
+WILL REMOVE THIS HINT WHEN IT DOES.

 A hierarchical DNA classifier for predicting the bacterial hosts of bacteriophages from genomic sequences.
 PhageTransformer processes raw nucleotide sequences into trinucleotides across all six reading frames, using a codon-level tokenizer, per-frame CNNs, cross-frame attention, and a multi-level transformer architecture to produce multi-label host genus predictions.